influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/triggerTemplate.md

 withUrl(url)
 ```

-URL of the Kafka broker, multiple URLs separated by comma.
+"URL of the Kafka broker, multiple URLs separated by comma."

 ### fn kafka.withVersion